 Interaction(String interactionString, String langID, String interactionId, String category, String channel, String provider)

 This is the full constructor that gets everything.
 You can set null on metadata.
 But you can never set null on interactionString and langID.
-(Minimally, those two are needed to construct an input CAS.)

 Interaction(String interactionString, String langID)

 This is the minimal constructor that sets only interaction string and language ID.
-This is the absolute minimum.

 Interaction(String interactionString, String langId, String interactionId, String category)

-Another constructor with some more parameters.
+This is a constructor with an additional parameter for setting the category, to which the interaction is assigned (defined for use case 2).

 Methods: